ethereum/sharding/docs/doc.md

 There is also one log type:

--   `CollationAdded(indexed uint256 shard, bytes collationHeader, bool isNewHead, uint256 score)`
+-   `CollationAdded(indexed uint256 shard_id, bytes collationHeader, bool isNewHead, uint256 score)`

 ### Collation header